-- Approved Contractor A contractor who has met the Joint Utilities' approval criteria, described further in Section II.
-E. - Curbside Charging On-street public parking that is associated with a designated EV charging parking space, and that a framework is in place to prevent non-charging vehicles from blocking access to charger. - Disadvantaged Community Communities that bear burdens of negative public-health effects, environmental pollution, impacts of climate change, and possess certain socioeconomic criteria, or comprise high concentrations of low- and moderate-income households, ECL § 75-0101(5).
-The Climate Justice Working Group (CJWG) adopted final criteria to identify DACs in the State on March 27, 2023.
-The DAC map can be accessed at: https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria. - Multi-unit Dwelling A multi-unit residential building with five or more dwelling units.

-- Publicly Accessible An EV charging station that is accessible to public EV drivers without an access fee during charging. - Participant An entity that applies for and receives incentives through the Make-Ready Program.
+- Approved Contractor A contractor who has met the Joint Utilities'7 approval criteria, as described further in Section II.
+E of this Implementation Plan. - Curbside Charging On-street public parking that is associated with a designated EV charging parking space, and that a framework is in place to prevent non-charging vehicles from blocking access to charger. - Disadvantaged Community ("DACs") Communities that bear burdens of negative public-health effects, environmental pollution, impacts of climate change, and possess certain socioeconomic criteria, or comprise high concentrations of low-and moderate-income households, ECL § 75-0101(5).
+The Climate Justice Working Group ("CJWG") adopted final criteria to identify DACs in New York State on March 27, 2023.
+The DAC map can be accessed at: https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria. - Multi-unit Dwelling A multi-unit residential building with five or more dwelling units. - Publicly Accessible An EV charging station that is accessible to public EV drivers without an access fee during charging. - Participant An entity that applies for and receives incentives through the Make-Ready Program.
 This includes: - Developer An entity for designing, constructing, and commissioning an EV charger site.
-This entity may also be responsible for owning, managing and operating the chargers. - Equipment owner The entity that purchases and owns the EV charging equipment once it is installed. - Site Host The owner of the site on which the EV charging equipment is installed.
-The site host may or may not be the equipment owner. - Customer An entity taking service from O&R.
+This entity may also be responsible for owning, managing and operating the chargers.

+- Equipment owner The entity that purchases and owns the EV charging equipment once it is installed. - Site Host The owner of the site on which the EV charging equipment is installed.
+The site host may or may not be the equipment owner. - Customer An entity taking utility service from O&R.